Visual Health Communicator

 Christina Lorenzo translates complex medical concepts into accurate and meaningful illustrations, 3D models, graphics, and interactive learning media.
 Through developing these engaging visual solutions, she aims to educate health professionals, enhance the communication between clinicians and their patients, and empower patients to take control of their health.

 Christina works as an e-Learning Instructional Designer at the American College of Chest Physicians creating personalized continuing medical education programs for pulmonologists.

 Christina received her Bachelor of Science in Human Physiology from Boston University.
 After graduating, she worked directly with clinicians and patients in cardiac electrophysiology and nephrology clinical research.
 Christina received her Master of Science in Biomedical Visualization from the University of Illinois at Chicago.
 During her time in graduate school she interned as an eLearning Designer at Medline Industries, Inc. helping to build interactive continuing education courses for clinicians.

-Christina is collaborating with Dr. Rasa Kazlauskaite at the Rush University Medical Center to test an interactive learning tool to educate patients with type 2 diabetes about continuous glucose monitoring.
-She is also contracting with Body Scientific International to create surgical, anatomical, and educational illustrations for print.
+Christina recently collaborated with Dr. Rasa Kazlauskaite at the Rush University Medical Center to test an interactive learning tool to educate patients with type 2 diabetes about continuous glucose monitoring.
+She also contracted with Body Scientific International to create surgical, anatomical, and educational illustrations for print.

 Christina's research on Developing Interactive Learning for Continuous Glucose Monitoring was recognized by the Vesalius Trust for Visual Communications in the Health Sciences.